keithrbennett/keithrbennett.github.io/blog/_posts/2019-11-30-the-case-for-stabby-lambda-notation.md

 ---
-title: Why I Prefer Stabby Lambda Notation
+title: The Case for Stabby Lambda Notation
 published: true
 ---